-- The manner in which the Project will be implemented to achieve its set targets; - The project outputs against which the progress of the Project will be measured; and - The detailed activity and cost items of the Project and the sources of funding tagged to these costs.
+- The way the Project will be implemented to achieve its set targets. - The project outputs against which the progress of the Project will be measured; and - The detailed activity and cost items of the Project and the sources of funding tagged to these costs.

 The ABC PIMP allows easier understanding of project activities and their related costs and enables an easier comparison of projects as part of the competitive assessment of applications.
-It also assists the applicant to have a very deep understanding of what will be required to successfully implement the intervention.
+It also assists the applicant in having a very deep understanding of what will be required to successfully implement the intervention.

-7. We have used the 2022 ABC PIMP workbook to populate our current proposal.
-Please confirm if this 2022 workbook format to be the exact same as 2023?
+7. We have used the 2023 ABC PIMP workbook to populate our current proposal.
+Please confirm if this 2023 workbook format is the exact same as 2025?